elephantscale/es-training-new/terraform/Examples/Module-02 Basics/Examples.md

 # Examples Notes

-These notes document how I work with the examples in the terrafor class.
+These notes document how I work with the examples in the terraform class.

 ## Module 2